garnertb/dormant-accounts/actions/copilot-dormancy/README.md

 ## How It Works

 1. The action scans your organization for all members with GitHub Copilot licenses
-2. It checks the activity date for each user against the specified duration threshold
+2. It checks the last activity date for each user against the specified duration threshold
 3. Users who haven't used Copilot within that timeframe are flagged as dormant
 4. If notifications are enabled, issues will be created to notify dormant users
 5. Activity logs are stored in the specified repository (if not in dry-run mode)
 6. Detailed outputs are provided for further processing or reporting

-## Best Practices

-- Start with `dry-run: 'true'` to review results before making any changes
-- Use a dedicated service account with appropriate permissions
-- Store sensitive tokens as GitHub secrets
-- When enabling notifications, use a clear and friendly message to users
-- Consider setting up a secondary workflow that acts on the outputs of this action for custom reporting

 ## License